Tennis Coaching Staff

 “Great opportunities are available for the student-athletes here at Saint Mary’s," commented Campbell.
 "We have the ability here to be one of the top teams and compete on a national level in the near future.”

-Midori Leung is in her seventh season as an assistant coach with the Saint Mary’s tennis team in 2016-17.
+Midori Leung is in her eighth season as an assistant coach with the Saint Mary’s tennis team in 2017-18.

 Midori joined the coaching staff with a wealth of playing and coaching experience.
 A native of Japan, she played at Kobe College Senior High School and Kobe College.
 In high school, she competed in the under 16 and under 18 National Junior Championships and was in the top eight singles players in the Western region of Japan while competing in the under 16 age group.